NickG-Math/Mackey/README.md

-Here's a very quick installation guide to get started, partially taken from the fuller <a href="https://nickg-math.github.io/Mackey/html/index.html">documentation</a>.
+What follows is a very brief installation guide taken from the more extensive <a href="https://nickg-math.github.io/Mackey/html/index.html">documentation</a>.

 # Requirements
 * C++17 and the standard library.